aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 a path to Amazon S3.
 Nodes in a private subnet reach it through an S3 gateway VPC endpoint.
 An HTTPS reference needs outbound internet access instead.

-Once referenced, a script goes through four steps:
+From the bucket to a running node, a script goes through four steps:

 1. **Publish.** The script lands in the bucket under the path above.
 (For contributors, that's any file under a recipe's `assets/` directory.)